hisoka7i/mentalHealthMateImproved/README.md

    5.0.1: Implementing simple producer and consumer.(Completed, front_end implementation is missing but backend is completed, It is event driven.)
     I want landing on home a page as a event which which afterwards will tell if user logged in or not.
    5a.
 User activity tracker(Done).
 (Mood analysis can also be implemented) 5b.
-Chatbot responses.
+Chatbot responses.(Not gonna do)
    5c.
-Notifications.
+Notifications.(Can do, but there is nothing to send the notifications).
+   5d.
+Do something for acknowledgement, only once semantics and other kakfa configurations.
 6. Implement design patterns.
    6a.
 Singleton pattern: Authentication service and configuration manager.
    6b.
 Observer pattern: For user login or activity miss.